Neil Etheridge: 2010 onward

 In August 2014, Etheridge was not included in the training squad for the 2014 Peace Cup, which also serves as the country's preliminary squad for the 2014 AFF Suzuki Cup, due to a lack of first team club football.
 He labelled manager Thomas Dooley "disrespectful" over the omission.

 In October 2016, it was announced that Etheridge would not be included in the 2016 AFF Championship squad, because of club commitments with Walsall.
 Etheridge expressed disappointment of missing out on the regional championship, but added that he was committed to playing for his club.
 In 2018, Etheridge was part of the Philippines' squad that qualified for the AFC Asian Cup for the first time in the nation's history.
 However, the national side and his club side Cardiff reached an agreement to allow Etheridge to miss the tournament in order to focus on his place as the Premier League side's first-choice goalkeeper.

 In June 2022, Etheridge was appointed by head coach Thomas Dooley as captain of the Philippines national team.

+Etheridge's last match for the Philippines was the 4 September 2024 friendly against Malaysia.

+Retirement

+Last playing for the Philippines in 2024, Etheridge has clarified in March and June 2025 that he has not yet retired and is ready to play for the Philippines if ever he received a call up.
+On 1 June 2026, Etheridge announced his retirement from the national team in a social media post.
+Etheridge made a total of 82 appearances in a span of 18 years from 2008.